isomerpages/govtech-corp/media/technews/_posts/2024-08-21-post-Transforming Public Services Through Design: Insights from Lillian Shieh.md

 in systems thinking while also deepening their education in the technology of the solutions they build, and the language and priorities of their domain, e.g. healthcare, business, government, etc.</p>
-<h3>What aspect(s) of your work do you enjoy?</h3>
-<p>What do I love?
-Working with open-minded, curious people, who are kind,
-professional, and driven by purpose to solve big problems.</p>
-<p>What I enjoy at work includes questioning and examining problems from
-first principles, as well as diverging to experiment with ideas, then converging to shape those ideas into great work that delivers impact.</p>
 <h3>As the newly onboarded Head of Design at GovTech, what are some things you are excited to start working on?</h3>
 <p>A few of the questions and problems I’m excited to tackle:</p>
 <ol data-tight="true" class="tight">